Toyota Camry: V50 (1998–2003)

 The V50 generation was not available as a Camry—only as a Vista—as a sedan, plus a station wagon called Vista Ardeo.
 1.8 L and 2.0 L engines were available.
 The interior features a center instrument panel/navigation display.

 Vista V50 is significant because it's one of the first fruits of Toyota's company-wide platform renewal efforts known as the MC.
 Studies for new front-wheel drive (FWD) platform and packaging layout began in 1993 and appeared on market in December 1997 in the Toyota Prius, but the Vista is the first mass-production, FWD Toyota with a new platform.
 Toyota claims this is the first true redesign and rethink of its FWD platforms since the 1982 Camry/Vista.
 With this platform, Toyota trades the rear MacPherson struts for a torsion beam axle setup.
 A double-wishbone setup is available for all-wheel drive.
 Toyota also flipped the engine orientation so that the intake manifold is in front, improving space efficiency.

-Production for the Vista ended in September 2003, as Toyota prepared to rename the Vista dealers as the Toyota Netz dealership network.
-The move to simplify Toyota's dealership came in light of the pending Lexus launch in Japan, planned for August 2005.
+Vista production ended in September 2003, as Toyota prepared to rename the Vista dealership network as Toyota Netz.
+In October 2003, the Vista was replaced by the second generation Avensis.
+The move to simplify Toyota's dealership organization came in light of the pending (August 2005) launch of Lexus in Japan.
 In April 2005 the process was complete and all Vista dealers became Netz dealers.
-In October 2003, the Vista was replaced by the second generation Avensis.